Reference card

-A reference card or reference sheet (or quick reference card) or crib sheet is a concise bundling of condensed notes about a specific topic, such as mathematical formulas to calculate area/volume, or common syntactic rules and idioms of a particular computer platform, application program, or formal language.
+A reference card, also known as a reference sheet, quick reference card, crib sheet or job aid, is a concise bundling of condensed notes about a specific topic, such as mathematical formulas to calculate area/volume, or common syntactic rules and idioms of a particular computer platform, application program, or formal language.
 It serves as an ad hoc memory aid for an experienced user.

 In spite of what the name reference card may suggest, such as a 3x5 index card (3 x), the term also applies to sheets of paper or online pages, as in the context of programming languages or markup languages.

 However, this concept is now being adopted to portray concise information in many other fields.

 Appearance

 As in the examples below, reference cards are typically one to a few pages in length.
 Pages are organized into one or more columns.
 Across the columns, the reference is split into sections and organized by topic.
 Each section contains a list of entries, with each entry containing a term and its description and usage information.
 Terms might include keywords, syntactic constructs, functions, methods, or macros in a computer language.
 In a reference card for a program with a graphical user interface, terms may include menu entries, icons or key combinations representing program actions.